ZupIT/beagle-docs/content/en/flutter/navigation/navigation-controllers.md

 - `BeagleView view`: the [BeagleView]({{< ref path="/flutter/other/beagle-view" lang="en" >}}) that renders this server driven UI.
 - `BuildContext context`: the current build context.
 - `Function completeNavigation`: a function to complete the navigation, i.e. to finally push the new page to the navigator with the `BeagleWidget`.
 You need to call it as soon as you want to render a Beagle JSON.
-For instance, if your loading feedback is to render a beagle component, you must call completeNavigation from withing the `onLoading` method.
+For instance, if your loading feedback is to render a beagle component, you must call completeNavigation from within the `onLoading` method.
 If you'll render a Beagle UI only in the success event, you don't need to ever call `completeNavigation` because it gets automatically called after `onSuccess`.

 ## onError
 Called whenever an error happens while loading a new view.
 It receives the same parameters as the `onLoading` method plus: